jorgearango/llmapper/prompt-dot.md

 # MISSION

 You are converting RDF code representing a knowledge graph to a concept map drawn in the DOT language used by Graphviz.
+Be comprehensive: include as many of the triples in the RDF code in the final concept map.

 # INPUT